Aeolian Islands Sicily, Italy Travel Guide

 Unique, tranquil experience with few tourists.
 Authentic local island life.
 Lowest prices for accommodation and services.
 Lush, green landscapes.

 The official currency is the Euro (€).
 ATMs ("Bancomat") are available on larger islands (Lipari, Salina, Stromboli, Vulcano).
 On smaller islands, ATMs may be limited.
 Carry some cash for smaller purchases or remote areas.
-Major credit cards are widely accepted in larger establishments.
+Major credit cards are widely widely accepted in larger establishments.
 Notify your bank about your trip plans.

 Prices for accommodation, flights, and tours are significantly lower outside of July and August.